 Journey from a Python noob to a Kaggler on Python

 So, you want to become a data scientist or may be you are already one and want to expand your tool repository.
 You have landed at the right place.
-The aim of this page is to provide a comprehensive learning path to people new to python for data analysis.
-This path provides a comprehensive overview of steps you need to learn to use Python for data analysis.
+The aim of this page is to provide a comprehensive learning path to people new to Python for data science.
+This path provides a comprehensive overview of steps you need to learn to use Python for data science.
 If you already have some background, or don’t need all the components, feel free to adapt your own paths and let us know how you made changes in the path.

 Step 0: Warming up